MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 The type is a synonym for `allocator_type::const_pointer`.

-For type `string`, it's equivalent to **`char*`**.
+For type **`string`**, it's equivalent to **`char*`**.

 Pointers that are declared const must be initialized when they are declared.
-Const pointers always point to the same memory location and may point to constant or nonconstant data.
+Const pointers always point to the same memory location and may point to constant or non-constant data.

 ### Example